What you'll learn

 // Additional code has been removed for brevity.

-As a rule of thumb, properties that are primitives should be set in the constructor, while objects should be set in
+Properties that are primitives should be set in the

-init.
+init().
 This separation allows a subclass to override a constant such as NOTCH_WIDTH and see the change reflected in objects that depend on the constant.

-The shapeFor function on a constants provider maps from connection to connection shape.
-Here is the default implementation, which returns a puzzle tab for input/output connections and a notch for previous/next connections:
+The shapeFor(connection) function maps from connection to connection shape.
+Here is the default implementation, which can be found inside constants.ts.
+It returns a puzzle tab for input/output connections and a notch for previous/next connections:

 /**

-* Get an object with connection shape and sizing information based on the type
+* Get an object with connection shape and sizing information based on the

-* of the connection.
+* type of the connection.

 */